When mailing a letter or postcard to an inmate, please address your mail as follows:

 Envelopes

-The Facility 8 Jail (temporarily closed) also allows regular postcards and envelopes to be mailed to inmates as well.
+The Facility 8 Jail (temporarily closed) also allows envelopes to be mailed to inmates.
+It is best to only use blue or black ink.

 San Diego Central Jail